Codecademy/docs/content/kotlin/concepts/datetime/terms/periodUntil/periodUntil.md

 - `DatePeriod` gives the difference between two instants, decomposed into date and time components where all time components are equal to zero.
 - `LocalDate` represents a specific civil date without a reference to a particular time zone.

-> **Note:** This method is fall under `kotlinx-datetime` library which is published to `Maven central`.
+> **Note:** This method is part of `kotlinx-datetime` library which is published to Maven central.
 Maven central repository should be added to the file first.

 Maven central repository must be added to the `build.gradle.kts` file first if it is not already there,